Indian food is like that really cool friend who seemed a bit intimidating at first.

 20. Tandoori Aloo Tikka

-Tandoori Aloo Tikka is an Indian food I want to try right away.
+Tandoori Aloo Tikka is one of those Indian dishes to try right away!

 You’re basically marinating potatoes for a few hours (or overnight) in a yogurt based sauce.